deepcpatel/Undergraduate_Projects/README.md

 # My Undergraduate Projects

 ## 1).
 22 Shrutis Synthesizer
-**Members : Deep C. Patel, Maunil Vyas, Shreyas Patel, Prof. Ashok Ranade**<br>
+**Members : Deep C. Patel, [Maunil Vyas](https://github.com/Maunil), [Shreyas Patel](https://github.com/shreyaspatel25), Prof. Ashok Ranade**<br>
-The electronic synthesizers in the market are capable of generating 12 notes per octave.
-But the Indian Classical music identifies 22 notes('Shrutis') per octave.
-Thus, absence of the electronic synthesizers in the market having this capability motivated us to start this project.
-Currently we have developed a prototype version using Python.
-We have created 2 versions of the synthesizer, one version synthesizes the frequencies using re-sampling of the recorded Harmonium note.
-In the second version, we synthesized frequencies using additive synthesis.
-We analyzed main frequency components of the harmonium tone using Fourier Transform, and added their harmonics to synthesize various frequencies.
-Now, we are planning to make standalone synthesizer using RaspberryPi and MIDI Keyboard.
-Our future task is to improve the sound quality using generative models.
+**Motivation :**
+The usual electronic synthesisers use 12 notes in an octave.
+However, Indian classical musicians are fastidious about minor frequency variations, and therefore prefer "22 Shruti (Notes)" in an octave.
+Thus, in most cases, musicians have to take support from an external entity to tune their instruments as there is an absence of such electronic synthesisers in the market.
+With this in a view, an initiative is taken to build a "22 Shruti Synthesizers", having a capability of generating 22 Notes.
+(In Indian classical music, Shruti is the jargon for a musical note)
 <br><br>
+**Progress :** Till now, we have successfully implemented a software version of the synthesiser on Scilab and in Python.
+We have created two versions of the synthesiser.
+The first version synthesises the frequencies using re-sampling of the recorded sound note, and in the second version, we synthesised frequencies using additive synthesis.
+We analysed primary frequency components of the instrument tone using Fourier Transform and added their harmonics to synthesise various frequencies.
+However, the sound quality is not reasonable for musicians, and that is why we are seeking an alternative approach to synthesis perfect sound using Autoencoders and other Deep learning techniques.
+Apart from this, we are also working to create a standalone synthesiser using RaspberryPi and MIDI Keyboard.
+<br><br><br>

 ## 2).
 Implementation of Bootstrap Spectrum Sensing Scheme
 **Members : Maunil Vyas, Deep C. Patel, Shreyas Patel**<br>
 **Course : Wireless Communications**<br>